smarticoai/public-api/docs/api/interfaces/JackpotDetails.md

 > **is\_opted\_in**: `boolean`

-Indication if the current user is opted in to the jackpot
+`true` when the current user is currently opted in.

 ***